FredHermann/tavel-screening/README.md

 - We should add more observability or alerting, for example: ...
 - The tests do not have value because: ...
 - We should only use PRs to make changes because: ...
+- We should refactor the file `my_lambda.py` because: ...

 Be as specific about changes as possible.
 Please do not write any code or open any issues.
-You can send a markdown file with your reccomendations to Fred.
+You can send a markdown file with your recommendations to Fred.
 There should be enough detail that someone else could pick up the ticket and do it.

 Assume that what you see in the repo deploys and runs.
 Also assume that what you see in the repo is the entire stack of the microservice.
 You will not be marked down for missing any runtime issues.
-Focus on improvements to the architecture, infrastructure, pipeline, developer experience, and testing.
+Focus on improvements to the architecture, infrastructure, pipeline, code quality, developer experience, and testing.

 This test is exactly what you will be doing on the job!
 You will need to improve upon existing systems in a safe and efficient way.